danzilio/gonzo/README.md

 #### Available Parameters:

 - `image`: The image that `docker` should use to run the commands defined in the `commands` section.
+- `user`: The user under which the commands defined in the `command` array should be run.
+This user must exist in the container for the command to succeed.

 ### Vagrant